natalie-23-gill/scRNA_Murine_Olfactory_Bulb/Clustering/interneurons/supplementary_report.md

 | ![Figure 7](./P7_GO_KEGG_analysis_files/figure-html/dotplot_KEGG_axonGuidance_timepoint-1.png) |
 | *The P7 interneurons have higher average expresssion across all of the genes in the axon guidance KEGG pathway.*|

-Genes involved in axonogenesis and RNA splicing have higher average expression in the P7 interneurons found through both KEGG pathway and GO term ORA .
-These results suggest that there may be P7 specific RNA splicing involved in the critical period of olfactory map formation.
+Genes involved in axonogenesis and RNA splicing have higher average expression in the P7 interneurons found through both KEGG pathway and GO term ORA.
+These results suggest that RNA splicing may play a role in axonogenesis and axon targeting of OSNs during the crtical perod of olfactory map formation.